ably/ably-asset-tracking-android/README.md

 #### Upgrade / Migration Guide

-Please see our [Upgrade / Migration Guide](UPDATING.md) for notes on changes you need to make to your code to update it to use new APIs.
+Please see our [Upgrade / Migration Guide](UPDATING.md) for notes on changes you need to make to your code to update it to use the latest version of these SDKs.

 #### Useful links